Asega-bryan07/NextGeo-Blog-website/README.md

  The NextGeo application serves as the core of the project, containing essential configurations and settings.
 The blog application handles all blog-related functionalities, including creating new posts, editing existing ones, and deleting posts.
 Sign up and Sign in has been performed and the passwords are securely ```SALTED```.

- To enhance the user experience, static assets implemented include TypeScript, Tailwind-CSS, Bootstrap, Bootswatch, and FontAwesome and images are organized under the assets directory, with configurations managed by tools like Tailwind CSS.
+ To enhance the user experience, static assets implemented include JavaScript; JQuery, Tailwind-CSS, Bootstrap, Bootswatch, and FontAwesome and images are organized under the assets directory, with configurations managed by tools like Tailwind CSS.

  This BlogWebsite has been hosted online with a connection to a ```CI/CD pipeline: Jenkins```, where there is a continous integration and continous deployment of the site from time to time without stopping users from their daily routine on the site.